 Many of the propane Morgans of this period have been re-converted back to gasoline and one wonders why.
 The re-conversion (especially with the injection models) is a delicate matter that must be performed perfectly or the engine's performance can be prejudiced.
 After a re-conversion, there is the ongoing problem of acceptable emissions levels in the States that require regular testing.
 One must assume that the gasoline Plus 8 can only meet these criteria with a significant sacrifice to power (or some surreptitious "fiddling" when testing time rolls around).

-At present, a factory Morgan can meet the emission requirements of the U.S. government and the cars are imported without the necessity of a fuel conversion though the power has been "tweaked" a bit on the official Company specifications.
-However, I must note again that Morgan Motor Company power specifications are just random guesses as they traditionally adopt horsepower claims of the motor's manufacturer without any testing of their own and without adjustment for the effects of Morgan intake and exhaust configurations.
+Since 1998 (and until 2004) Morgan met the emission requirements of the U.S. government and the cars are imported without the necessity of a fuel conversion.
+(I must note again that Morgan Motor Company power specifications are just random guesses as they traditionally adopt horsepower claims of the motor's manufacturer without any testing of their own and without adjustment for the effects of Morgan intake and exhaust configurations.)

 A Note on Canada

 In Canada, exhaust emission control laws were not as tough as those south of the border and the imports during the same periods came through without any motor modifications from the British standard.
 However, the other noted structural and safety modifications had to be done upon arrival.
 Chris Charles, the Canadian Agent at the time and a former engineer and TR3 racer, had to take the same deep wade through red tape.
 Luckily the Minister of Transport during that era was a sports car lover, and leeway was created to allow Charles one year to bring a car up to Canadian governmental par.
 He succeeded.